-For patients who have a primary care provider elsewhere, the NP will encourage prescription refill and regular visits with your own primary care provider for the safety and continuity of your care.
-You should also make sure your family physician has agreed to the shared care.
+For patients who have a primary care provider elsewhere, the NP will encourage prescription refill and regular visits with your own primary care provider for your safety and continuity of care.
+If you plan to consult both a physician and an N.P., you should make sure your family physician has agreed to shared care.

 What services can NPs provide?

 NPs provide comprehensive care to include:

 - Order lab tests, x-rays, ultrasounds, CT scans, and MRIs (new), and review the results with you.